Adoptionist Theology: How did Jesus Become The Son of God?

 Note: Look at the Gospel of Luke and Qur’an say in response to Matthew’s claim about Jesus being the ‘son of God’ based upon the virgin birth.

-“And they had no child because that Elizabeth was barren, and they were now well stricken in years.”
+“And they had no child because Elizabeth was barren, and they were now well stricken in years.”
 (Luke 1:7)

-“And Zacharias said unto the angel, whereby shall I know this?
+“And Zacharias said unto the angel, how shall I know this?
 I am an old man, and wife is well stricken in years.
-And the angel answered said unto him, I am Gabriel that stands in the presence of God; I am sent to speak unto you and to show you glad tidings.”
+And the angel answered said to him, “I am Gabriel who stands in the presence of God; I am sent to speak unto you and to show you glad tidings.”
 (Luke 1:18-19)

-(His prayer was answered): “O Zakariya!
+(His prayer was answered): “O Zakariya!”
 We give you good news of a son: His name shall be Yahya: on none by that name have We conferred distinction before.”
-He said: “O my Lord!
-How shall I have a son, when my wife is barren and I have grown quite decrepit from old age?”
+He said: “O my Lord”!
+How shall I have a son, when my wife is barren, and I have grown quite decrepit from old age?”
 He said: “So (it will be) your Lord says, ‘that is easy for Me: I did indeed create you before when you had been nothing!‘” (Qur’an 19:7-9)

 “Relate in the Book (the story of) Mary, when she withdrew from her family to a place in the East.
 She placed a screen (to screen herself) from them; then We sent her our angel, and he appeared before her as a man in all respects.
 She said: “I seek refuge from thee to (Allah) Most Gracious: (come not near) if thou dost fear Allah.”
 He said: ” I am only a messenger from your Lord, (to announce) to you the gift of a holy son.
 She said: “How shall I have a son, seeing that no man has touched me, and I am not unchaste?”
 He said: “So (it will be): Your Lord says, ‘that is easy for Me: and (We wish) to appoint him as a Sign unto men and a Mercy from Us’: It is a matter (so) decreed.”
 (Qur’an 19:16-21)